TeamWanari/HugeMapMaker/README.md

 The next problematic part was the Canvas drawing.
 We ran a few tests and realized: if we have enough markers, drawing two or more bitmaps in parallel and merging them at the end is best.
 But this, of course, brings the memory issues back.
 All in all, the whole bitmap approach is prone to memory leaking and OutOfMemory problems.

-## Drawing fast � OpenGL ES 2.0
+## Drawing fast - OpenGL ES 2.0

 For speeding up the drawing, we saw that parallel processing is the best way to go.
 So the next approach uses the GPU and Open GL ES.
-The current implementation is somewhat of a hybrid, it doesn�t use a SurfaceView to show the markers, instead it renders the markers with the OpenGL API and reads the pixels out and converts them to a bitmap.
+The current implementation is somewhat of a hybrid, it doesn't use a SurfaceView to show the markers, instead it renders the markers with the OpenGL API and reads the pixels out and converts them to a bitmap.
 Finally, it overlays the resulting bitmap the same way the previous approach did.

 Credits: http://www.anddev.org/android-2d-3d-graphics-opengl-tutorials-f2/possible-to-do-opengl-off-screen-rendering-in-android-t13232.html#p41662